What is Disability Allowance?

 Income from the sale of your home

-- Move to alternative accommodation (you can either buy or rent)
+- Move to different accommodation (you can either buy or rent)

 - Move in with someone who is caring for you and getting a carer's payment